toino8/KERMIT-Internship/README.md

 ### Prerequisites

+Firstly, you need to run pip install -r requirements.txt at the root of the project folder to install all python libraries.

 Only if you want to modify the Twitter Webscraping :
 Before running any code, ensure that you have the Chrome WebDriver installed.
 You can download it from [here](https://storage.googleapis.com/chrome-for-testing-public/125.0.6422.76/win64/chromedriver-win64.zip).
 Additionally, make sure that Google Chrome is installed on your machine.